upa/nante-wan/README.md

   on the DMVPN overlay (NHRP).

 - **Config Server**: Config Server is an HTTP server.
-CE nodes regurarly fetch bridge configuration files from the config server across the DMVPN overlay.
-Moreover, when a config file for a CE node is changed, the config server notifies the CE.
+CE nodes regurarly fetch bridge interface configurations from the config server across the DMVPN overlay.
+Moreover, when a bridge config file for a CE node is changed, the config server notifies the CE.

 CE nodes constructs VXLAN over DMVPN overlay using Route Server as IPsec anchor, Next Hop Resolation on DMVPN, and RR for EVPN.
-Bridging configuration on CE nodes are centralized in Config Server.
+Bridge interface configurations on CE nodes are centralized in Config Server.
 Under this control, CE nodes deliver Ethernet frames from edge networks to proper CE nodes across the Internet.